ianwevans/FreeBSD-QEMU-Agent-x64/README.md

 # FreeBSD-QEMU-Agent-x64
-The proper way to install the QEMU-Agent for FreeBSD 12.x hosts
+A simple install for QEMU agents on FreeBSD 12.x+

 **Instructions:**